The Child is Greedy – How to Deal with It

 Some parents think that sharing with peers is unnecessary because then the child would have all the resources for a prosperous life.
 But in this scenario, there is a risk of bringing up a greedy child.
 On the other hand, if you consistently give everything to someone else, you will ultimately wind up with nothing.
 Experience has taught us that kids who don’t learn to say “no” in the present suffer from manipulation in the future.
-So how can you maintain equilibrium without sacrificing the treasured golden middle?
+So how can you maintain equilibrium keeping the core values and without sacrificing the treasured golden middle?

 Greedy Definition for Child

-In the context of child behavior, greediness refers to an excessive desire to acquire or possess more than what one needs or deserves, especially with regard to material possessions, food, or attention.
+In the context of social-emotional learning, greediness refers to an excessive desire to acquire or possess more than what one needs or deserves, especially with regard to material possessions, food, or attention.
 This can manifest as a reluctance to share toys, a constant demand for new things, eating more than is necessary, or wanting undivided attention from adults or peers, often at the expense of others’ needs or feelings.

-- Normal childhood self-interest is a developmental phase where children prioritize their own needs and desires as they learn about personal boundaries, ownership, and individuality.
+Normal childhood self-interest is a developmental phase where children prioritize their own needs and desires as they learn about personal boundaries, ownership, and individuality.
 This behavior is typically seen in moments like wanting to play with a particular toy or choosing a favorite snack.
 It becomes a way for children to express independence and understand their environment.

-- Problematic greediness, on the other hand, extends beyond this developmental self-interest and is characterized by an excessive and persistent desire for more, regardless of need.
+Problematic greediness, on the other hand, extends beyond this developmental self-interest and is characterized by an excessive and persistent desire for more, regardless of need.
 It often leads to behaviors that are detrimental to social relationships and emotional well-being, such as refusing to share with others, throwing tantrums over not getting what they want, and showing little regard for the feelings or needs of others.
 This level of greediness can hinder a child’s ability to form healthy social connections and empathize with others.

 Why Does the Child Become Greedy?